Defence and Security Systems Development — two-year Master's Programme

 Alternative one: Bachelor’s degree in Engineering or equivalent.
 Alternative two: A bachelor’s degree with a minimum of 180 credits, including a minimum of 90 credits in the field of defence, crisis management and security.
 There are additional requirements for proficiency in Mathematics equivalent to Ma 3b or 3c, Physics equivalent to Fy 2 and English equivalent to English B/English 6 (See www.universityadmissions.se for internationally recognised English tests.
 Your results in writing and speaking should be equivalent to IELTS 6.5 or more).Place of study

-Selection is based on grades obtained in qualifying university courses and a personal letter.Other things
+Selection is based with equal weight on grades obtained in qualifying university courses and a personal letter.Other things